Britannia Removals

 More info on the IFX website.

-Additional Removal services – Britannia can also provide a variety of additional removal services when moving to Russia.
+Additional Removal services – Britannia also offers a variety of additional removal services when moving to Russia.
 We can arrange international insurance, storage, and can also take care of your pet transport.

-If you are interested in our removal services to Russia, find out more about your removal costs, and read about our international removals, and additional moving services, such as money transfer.
+If you are interested in our removal services to Russia, you can request a quote, read about our international removals, and additional moving services such as money transfer.

 Living in Russia

-Russia is fast developing into an up and coming destination for many migrants, and its buoyant economy, and beautiful cities are attracting businessmen and tourists alike.
-Russia’s unique and at times mysterious culture, beautiful architecture and the growing business opportunities, especially since the fall of communism in the early 90s, will appeal to many foreigners.
+Russia’s unique culture, beautiful architecture and growing business opportunities will appeal to many expats.
 The main commercial, and economic centre is the capital, Moscow, which is one of the most populous cities in Europe, and offers a rich culture, and world-renowned architecture, such as Saint Basil’s Cathedral with its onion domes.
 Saint Petersburg is the cultural centre of Russia, and is home to the largest art museum in the world, The Hermitage and a historic centre which is a UNESCO World Heritage site.

 Although there are some significant inequalities across the vast Russian territory, it has emerged as a modern and culturally diverse country since the fall of communism.
 Expats moving to Russia tend to move to one of the bigger cities on the European continent, such as Saint Petersburg, or Moscow.
 While some might complain about the slightly harsher climate, inefficient bureaucracy or the higher levels of crime, if you choose your final destination and neighbourhood wisely, you’ll have the chance to enjoy a rich and unique culture and an interesting lifestyle.